agosztolai/MARBLE/README.md

 ## Troubleshooting guide

-Training is successful when features are recognised to be similar across distinct vector fields, with their own manifolds and independent proximity graphs.
+Training is successful when features are recognised to be similar across distinct vector fields with their own manifolds and independent proximity graphs.
 To achieve this, follow these useful pieces of advice (mostly general ML practises):

-1. Check that traning has converged, i.e., the validation loss is no longer decreasing.
+1. Check that training has converged, i.e., the validation loss is no longer decreasing.
 2. Check that convergence is smooth, i.e., there are no big jumps in the validation loss.
-3. Check that that there is no big gap between training loss and validation loss (generalisation gap).
+3. Check that there is no big gap between training loss and validation loss (generalisation gap).

 Seeing problems with the above would be possible signs your solution will be suboptimal and will likely not generalise well.
 If you see either of these, try the following
  * increase training time (increase `epochs`)
- * increase your data (e.g., decrease `stop_crit` and construct dataset again)
+ * increase your data (e.g., decrease `stop_crit` and construct the dataset again)
  * decrease number of parameters (decrease `hidden_channels`, or decrease order, try `order=1`)
  * improve the gradient approximation (increase `k`, but see above)
  * disable local gauges (`local_gauge=False`)